vidjil/vidjil/doc/roadmap.md

 # Roadmap

 The development of the Vidjil platform is tracked with [gitlab](http://gitlab.vidjil.org).
-As of 2020, there are more than 1500 [open issues](http://gitlab.vidjil.org/issues), but also more than 1500 closed issues.
+As of 2021, there are more than 1500 [open issues](http://gitlab.vidjil.org/issues), but also... more than 2000 closed issues.
 Issues can be either in English or in French.

 This roadmap is focused on user-facing features, even if many items involve more backend changes,